jruhym/bioinf/README.md

 # bioinf
 Small library for bioinformatics calculations
-To run test do ./go test
+To run tests on Mac do ./go test